isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 ## The 31st Person to Pass the Examination

 "Ok, let's ask them to explain directly!
 Ryuji, I will write them a letter.
 I need to make it clear why I was rejected.
-If I go on like this, I don't know what I got out of Okinawa for.
+If I go on like this, I don't know what for I escapted from Okinawa.

 "Who will you send it to?" he asked.